 Yarraman Station and Weir Park, Yarraman

 Yarraman Station Park has an abundance of old train relics and is close to the Yarraman Heritage Centre which now houses the original historic station building.
-Yarraman Weir Park is located about 500 metres from Station Park and is a beautiful location to set up camp for the night with toilet and other facilities available.
+Yarraman Weir Park is located about 500m from Station Park and is a beautiful location to set up camp for the night with toilet and other facilities available.

 Facilities: Parking, picnic tables, picnic shelter, horse stables, toilet.